 At Physician’s Surrogacy, we want to help you realize your dream of assisting others, but we also need to keep your best interest in mind.
 However, you can prepare yourself for success by being 100% healthy and helping lower possible health complications and risks.

 We know the various opinions out there regarding BMI can be difficult to interpret.
 But it’s good to note that BMI is essentially a simple formula that uses your weight and height to determine the amount of fat present in your body.

 We also know that BMI is not the only factor that determines your health.
 However, it’s an important requirement to commence the surrogate screening process at our agency since it gives us an idea of your overall health.

-If you are wondering whether you meet the health requirements to become a Surrogate, simply fill out an application and find out within 72 hours.
+If you are wondering whether you meet the health requirements to become a Surrogate, simply fill out an application and find out instantly.

-If you have more questions regarding BMI requirement or gestational surrogacy, use the chatting option.Fill Out An Application
+If you have more questions regarding BMI requirements or gestational surrogacy, use the chatting option.Fill Out An Application